david-chua/Comp_Sci_Study/Introduction to Computer Science and Programming in Python/Notes/lecture1_6001.md

 ## Logic Operators on bools

 not a --> True if a is False

-          False if a is True
+not a --> False if a is True

 a and b --> True if both are True